Style Guide#

 ENH: enhancement

-MAINT: maintenance commit (refactoring, typos, etc.)
+MNT: maintenance commit (refactoring, typos, etc.)

 REV: revert an earlier commit